danishabdkhan/secure-aws-cloud-infrastructure-lab/README.md

 **Investigation:** CloudTrail event analysis, Athena SQL queries, identity attribution, authorization failure analysis, GuardDuty finding investigation

-## Project Documentation

-Additional technical documentation and selected validation evidence will be organized in this repository as the project documentation is finalized.

 ## Key Takeaways

 This project helped bridge the gap between understanding AWS concepts and implementing them in a working environment.